afska/gba-link-connection/docs/wireless_adapter.md

 - Send length: 0, response length: 0
 - This uses the broadcast data given by the broadcast command and actually does the broadcasting.

-⏲ After calling this command, wait some time (~15 scanlines) before calling `AcceptConnections` or it will fail!.
+⏲ After calling this command, wait some time (~15 scanlines) before calling `PollConnections` or it will fail!.

 #### EndHost - `0x1b`

 - Send length: 0, response length: 2+
 - This command stops host broadcast.
 This allows to "close" the room and stop allowing new clients, but also **keeping the existing connections alive**.
 Sends and Receives still work, but:
   - Clients cannot connect, even if they already know the host ID (`FinishConnection` will fail).
-  - Calls to `AcceptConnections` on the host side will fail, unless `StartHost` is called again.
+  - Calls to `PollConnections` on the host side will fail, unless `StartHost` is called again.

 #### BroadcastRead - `0x1c`, `0x1d` and `0x1e`